-How Long Will SEO Take to Get You on the First Page?
+How Long Will SEO Take to Get You On the Top Ten Results?

 This is a tough question without a direct answer.
 Google uses more than 200 ranking factors.
 Each company has thousands of online competitors, and each keyword you try to rank will have its own set of competitors.

-Ranking on the first page of Google could happen instantly or never happen at all.
+Ranking on the first SERP or the top ten results on Google could happen instantly or never happen at all.
 However, with a history of good SEO practices, a fair amount of competitors, a great website (great content, great user experience, and a fast load time), and a good amount of links, the average period is 3 to 6 months, but it can take a year or longer.

 Why Should You Focus on SEO Long-Term?

-Once you’ve ranked on the first page of Google, you may be tempted to put your money toward other marketing efforts.
+Once you’ve ranked in the first ten results on Google, you may be tempted to put your money toward other marketing efforts.
 However, you should continue to optimize your site.
 Why?
 Note these important reasons for sticking with your SEO campaign.